Boston Red Sox minor league players: Single-A

-The Salem Red Sox are members of Carolina League.
+The Salem RidgeYaks are members of Carolina League.
 They have been a Red Sox affiliate since 2009.

 Rookie

 The Florida Complex League Red Sox are members of the Florida Complex League (FCL).
 They have been a Red Sox affiliate since 1989; the team was known as the Gulf Coast League Red Sox prior to 2021.

 Foreign Rookie

 The Dominican Summer League Red Sox are members of the Dominican Summer League (DSL).
 They have been a Red Sox affiliate since 1997.
 Since 2015, the Red Sox have usually fielded two teams in the DSL, differentiated as 1 and 2 or Blue and Red.